 Wipe off the rims of the jars so that you can get a good seal.

 Remove the rings from the pot.
 This tool has a magnet on the end and makes it easier to grab the rings and the lids.
 Also, if you place the lids and rings in the pot inside each other like you see I’ve done in the picture this will prevent the tops from sticking.
+(Update: Ball no longer recommends doing this.
+So after you’ve washed your lids just place them in a bowl and set them aside until your ready to use them)

 Place the lids on the jars.